hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.4.
 Using iqueue

 Hazelcast Queue (`iqueue`) is a distributed queue which enables all cluster members to interact with it.
-For details, see the [Queue section](https://docs.hazelcast.com/imdg/latest/data-structures/queue.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Queue section](https://docs.hazelcast.com/hazelcast/latest/data-structures/queue.html) in the Hazelcast Reference Manual.

 A Queue usage example is shown below.